coding786687/Code_Path_IOS_101/README.md

 ## Notes

 Xcode is way nicer than android studio.
 It was a bigger problem to get a gif of the thing on mac.
+Favorite apps -> Calculator, camera, youtube.
+Useful features -> Calculator: useful/easy to use , Camera: very useful/fun to experiment , YouTube: entertaining/interactive

+I want to build an app for myself to be able to save many different file formats and host them on my own local machine.
+I need a UI to access and pull data from my own server.
+I need scripts to automate and show me status of things downloaded etc. I want to make my own heads up display with my own server saving content from all differenct file types.
+It should be able to hold videos, documents, pictures etc. Then maybe I can connect it to a web browser and give accounts to my family to give them all the same features and all of us have a shared space to interact and share documents and videos etc....

 ## License